mbeaty2/data-creation-manipulation-communication/README.md

-# Artificial-Intelligence-for-the-Media-Assignments
+# Data Creation, Manipulation, and Communication

+This repository develops a deeper understanding of dataset creation, manipulation, and communication.

+## Description

-This repository contains all files for the Artificial Intelligence for the Media course assignments.
+This repository contains all files for the Artificial Intelligence for the Media course assignments completed in part of my Masters of Data Science and AI degree.
 These assignments are as follows:

 Assignment 1: Creating My Own Dataset